riganti/dotvvm-docs/Pages/bootstrap-for-dotvvm/v5/changing-theme.md

 }
 ```

-Let's add a simple View, where `NavBar` control above includes a `NavBarDropDown`, that will change the global theme.
+Let's add a simple View, where `NavBar` control above includes a `NavBarDropDown` that will change the global theme.

 ```html
 <bs:Container ID="TestContainer">